dou4cc/xxwiki/English-Home-Page.md

 Supported platforms
 ================
-* XP, tcpip.sys patch needed, like tcp-z (https://github.com/yeahwu/wu/raw/master/WindowsXP-TCPIP-concurrency-count-patch.rar).
-Increase the count to 2048 and restart your PC.
+* Windows XP systems requires modifications on "tcpip.sys", software such as tcp-z (https://github.com/yeahwu/wu/raw/master/WindowsXP-TCPIP-concurrency-count-patch.rar). can do the job for you (Increase the count to 2048 and restart your PC.)
 * Win7/8/10
 * Linux
 * Mac